-DSTL have demonstrated an electric armour that is uses fast acting super capacitors to disrupt shaped charges.
+DSTL has demonstrated an electric armour that uses fast-acting super capacitors to disrupt shaped charges.

 Aluminium encapsulated ceramic tiles from CPS Technologieshave demonstrated an improvement near ceramic tile edges and better protection against kinetic energy rounds.

-BAE have developed a shear thickening liquid so called bulletproof custard that is more likely to be used in body armour but may have utility for vehicle armour.
+BAE has developed a shear thickening liquid so-called bulletproof custard that is more likely to be used in body armour but may have utility for vehicle armour.